 When you take creatine on rest days, the timing is probably less important than on days you exercise.
 However, it may be a good idea to take it with a meal.

 While the benefits of supplementing with creatine are well established, many people wonder how to maximize them.

 If you don’t need these extra calories, the excess could lead to weight gain.

 Overall, there may be benefits to consuming creatine and carbs at the same time, but the extra carbs could put you at risk of consuming too many calories.

-A practical strategy would be to take creatine when you normally eat a carb-containing meal, but not to consume extra carbs beyond your normal diet.
+A practical strategy would be to take creatine when you typically eat a carb-containing meal, but not to consume extra carbs beyond your regular diet.